 Asthma exacerbations typically present with an acute worsening of respiratory symptoms, including cough, wheezing, chest tightness, and dyspnea.
 A 20% decrease in peak expiratory flow (PEF) may be seen on spirometry.
 A subjective decrease in fetal movement can be an early symptom of an asthma exacerbation.4 Asthma exacerbations are more common in noncompliant patients or patients with persistent asthma.
 One study found that exacerbations requiring medical intervention occurred in almost 5% of pregnancies complicated by asthma, although other studies have estimated as many as 36% of patients had exacerbations.5 Exacerbations were more common in women who had more severe asthma.
 This study did not find that any trimester was associated with an increased risk for exacerbation.5

 Asthma is a chronic respiratory condition because of interactions of inflammation, airflow obstruction, and bronchial hyperresponsiveness.
 Allergens and respiratory infections are important contributors to the development and persistence of asthma.
-Asthma is clinically diagnosed by the presence of intermittent airflow obstruction or airway hyperresponsiveness that is at least partially reversible, while excluding other causes.3 The ...
+Asthma is clinically diagnosed by the presence of intermittent airflow obstruction or airway hyperresponsiveness that is at least partially reversible, while excluding other ...